 Hard Water, Soft Water, Acid, and Alkaline

-Since the results will not only show what the water contains but whether it is hard, soft, or alkaline, this will decide whether or not your plants will like it.
+Since the results of your water test will not only show what the water contains but whether it is hard, soft, acidic, or alkaline, this will decide whether or not your plants will like it.

-Alkaline means that the pH level is higher than 7 and below 14, and there are many plants that love this type of environment.
+Alkaline means the pH level is above 7 and below 14, and many plants love these conditions.

 Some examples of perennial plants that love alkaline environments are: